amirsoleimani7/reverse_shell/README.md

 # reverse_shell

-a reverse shell implementation using python for computer networking course
+a reverse shell implementation using python for Computer Networking Course